renhuailin/azure-docs.zh-cn/articles/cost-management-billing/manage/programmatically-create-subscription-microsoft-partner-agreement.md

             "metadata": {
                 "description": "Provide the full resource ID of billing scope to use for subscription creation."
             }
-        },
-        "targetManagementGroup": {
-            "type": "string",
-            "metadata": {
-                "description": "Provide the ID of the target management group to place the subscription."
-            }
         }
     },
     "resources": [